-Dr. Rogers is a microbiologist who uses molecular biology and genetics to study bacterial phisiology.
-Her research interests include bacterial degradation of polysaccharides, regulatory RNAs, bacterial response to oxidative stress, and antibiotic resistance.
+Dr. Rogers is a microbiologist whose research interests include microbial communites of mammalian and insect gut systems, bacterial degradation of polysaccharides, regulatory RNAs, bacterial response to oxidative stress, and antibiotic resistance.
 Her teaching interests include general microbiology, microbial ecology, molecular genetics, botany, and introductory biology.

 During her postdoctoral fellowship at the University of Michigan, Dr. Rogers studied polysaccharide degradation by human intestinal symbionts of the genus Bacteroides.
 She also studied polysaccharide degradation by the microbial community in the larval hindgut of the aquatic cranefly, Tipula abdominalis, at the University of Georgia.
 Dr. Rogers earned her doctorate at the Ohio State University where she investigated a small RNA that modulates antibiotic resistance in the common food pathogen Bacillus cereus.